 Description of Unit

-User Engagement (UE) brings together public services librarians and staff across three major divisions (Sciences; Arts, Music, and Powell; and Management/Humanities and Social Sciences) and four functional teams (Collections, Outreach, Research, or Teaching and Learning).
+User Engagement (UE) unites 35 public services librarians and staff across three major divisions (Sciences; Arts, Music, and Powell; and Management/Humanities and Social Sciences) and five functional teams (Collections, Outreach, Research Assistance, Research Partnerships, or Teaching and Learning).
 The UE group is a matrixed organization designed to enhance library services through a cross-disciplinary and cross-functional approach.

-The Rosenfeld Library and Charles E. Young Research Library Humanities and Social Sciences division unites librarians and staff in two library locations.
-The unit supports research and teaching in the humanities and social sciences at all levels, including specialized collections and services for anthropology, business/management, education, English, economics, history, political science, sociology, etc. The team consists of 10 FTE librarians and 2 FTE library assistants.
+The Rosenfeld Library and Charles E. Young Research Library Humanities and Social Sciences division connects librarians and staff in two library locations.
+The unit supports research and teaching in the humanities and social sciences, primarily at all levels.
+The team consists of 9 FTE librarians and 2 FTE library assistants.